Asian Building

 OUTREACH

-The department sponsors two evening lecture series for the general public: the annual endowed Andrew L. Markus Memorial Lecture (inaugurated in 1998) and the Washin Kai – Friends of Classical Japanese Lecture series (inaugurated in 2018).
+The department sponsors two evening lecture series for the general public: the annual endowed Andrew L. Markus Memorial Lecture (inaugurated in 1998) and the Washin Kai lecture series on Japanese language, literature, and culture (inaugurated in 2018).

-The department faculty regularly lead language pedagogy workshops for teachers, including UW in the High School; organize colloquia and cultural events; host poetry readings; give public lectures; and judge language competitions.
+The department faculty regularly lead language pedagogy workshops for teachers, including UW in the High School; organize colloquia and cultural events; host poetry readings; give public lectures; advise local nonprofit organizations; and judge language competitions.

 CONTACT